Welcome to Bloomology

 I've known my whole life that I'm a sensitive person.
-Things like wanting to help, noticing how the people around me are feeling, and craving harmony have always been part of my DNA.
+Wanting to help, noticing how people around me are feeling, and craving harmony have always been part of my DNA.

 As I've gotten older, I've started to see that natural softness as a real gift - one that helps me feel deeply, give generously, and connect authentically.
 Even if it means occasionally crying at Amazon Prime commercials in public.

-One particular relationship in my early twenties showed me many of the ways this softness can also be a blindspot, if we let it.
+However, one relationship in my early twenties also showed me some of the ways this softness can become a blindspot if we're not careful.
 In that relationship, I believed there was room for exactly one Strong, Decisive person and one Soft, Sensitive person; he was clearly the former, and so I pigeonholed myself as the latter.

 I believed the louder voice earned the right to be the decider, and so I embraced the role of accommodater.
 I began internalizing disagreement as conflict (and avoiding it at all costs!), taking a backseat to someone else decisions, and pouring all my energy into finding ways to be ok with them... for harmony's sake.

 But somewhere along the way, I (accidentally) became so focused on trying to understand and meet someone else’s wants and needs that slowly, my own life and decisions started to reflect my partner's priorities more than my own.
 For a while, I thought that made me "flexible" and "a great partner."